CollectivaT-dev/judeo-espanyol-resources/README.md

 # Judeo-Espanyol Resources

-Welcome to the Judeo-Spanish (Ladino) resource repository where you can find texts, dictionaries and other tools to create datasets for the Judeo-Spanish language.
+Welcome to the Judeo-Spanish (Ladino) resource repository where you can find texts, dictionaries and other tools to create datasets and tools for the Judeo-Spanish language.

 # Installation